General Structure of a Job¶

 VDPIndexer: allow querying views from Denodo Virtual DataPort to generate an index that is then used by the Data Catalog.
 This index contains a document for each field of each tuple retrieved from VDP.

-All jobs have a name, a description, and share the job retries section (Retry Section) and the result handlers section 1 (Handlers Section) as well as time-based scheduling section (Triggers Section).
-Also, the extraction jobs (but VDPCache) share the exporter section 2 (Exporters Section) and the parameterized jobs (ITP, JDBC, VDP, VDPCache and VDPIndexer) also share the reports configuration section (Reports Section).
-The extraction section (Extraction Section) is specified for each type of extraction job and will be discussed in detail for each type in the following sections.
+All jobs have a name, a description, and share the job retries section (Retry Section), the result handlers section 1 (Handlers Section), as well as time-based scheduling section (Triggers Section).
+Also, VDP and VDPIndex jobs share the exporters section 2 (Exporters Section).
+The extraction section (Extraction Section) is different for each type of job and will be discussed in detail for each type in the following sections.

 In the extraction section (Example of extraction section) the data source from which the data is obtained is specified using a previously created data source (see section Data Sources).
-Different configuration data needs to be supplied depending on the type of data source.
+Different configuration data needs to be supplied depending on the type of job.

-In the exporters section (Example of exporters section) a list of exporters can be specified.
-For each one can be indicated a filter sequence for post processing the results obtained and an exporter to dump the results into one or more external repositories.
-Denodo Scheduler supplies implemented exporters to CSV files (this exporter can also be used to generate files compatible with Microsoft Excel), relational databases which have a JDBC adapter, and Denodo Scheduler indexes (only available for VDPIndexer jobs).
+In the exporters section (Example of exporters section) a list of exporters can be specified to dump the results into one or more external repositories.
+Denodo Scheduler supplies implemented exporters to CSV files (this exporter can also be used to generate files compatible with Microsoft Excel), relational databases which have a JDBC adapter, Elasticsearch and Scheduler Index.
 It also allows new exporters developed for special ad-hoc needs to be used.